sivanaikk/iudx-developer-docs/docs/Deployment/Docker Swarm-Based Deployment/Deployment Overview.md

 ![Architecture](../../../resources/auth/IUDX-Dependency-Graph.png)<br/>

-From Directed Acyclic Graph (DAG), the components can be deployed as follows in 6 stages:
+From Directed Acyclic Graph (DAG), the components can be deployed as following in 6 stages:

 ## Order of Deployment